This learning module is part 1 of Nourishing Community: Cultivating Fellowship and Vision in Youth Services. |

 Setting the Table

 Preparing and sharing meals, as we do so much during the fall and winter seasons, can offer a comfortable and cozy reflection on how our metaphorical program table is set.
-This January we are taking stock of what is already in the pantry by evaluating what we have now and what is needed to build capacity; we are assessing the tools we already have to cook up this vision, including the expertise of our committed staff, members and partners; and we are taking a look at what may have worked in the past but no longer serves current goals and collaborative efforts.
+We are taking stock of what is already in the pantry by evaluating what we have now and what is needed to build capacity; we are assessing the tools we already have to cook up this vision, including the expertise of our committed staff, members and partners; and we are taking a look at what may have worked in the past but no longer serves current goals and collaborative efforts.

 What type of meal are we offering or, in non-food terms, what is the vision for this year?
 Where can we shift and evolve our recipes or our approaches toward this aim based on what we’ve learned in the past?
 Most organizations have a strategic plan and mission that answers this, but everyone in the kitchen plays an essential role.